wangguan1995/PaddleScience/docs/source/examples/cylinder2d.rst

 2D Unsteady Cylinder Flow with Continuous Method
 ===============================================

-This guide introduces how to build a PINN model with continuous time method to simulate 2d unsteady flow passing over a cylinder with PaddleScience.
+This guide introduces how to build a PINN model with continuous time method to simulate 2d unsteady flow passing over a cylinder with ppsci.

 - **Use case introduction**